LightningGod7/xfs/README.md

 ## Fork Purpose

-This fork was created specifically for integration with the [xEndity](https://github.com/xendity) project, which requires:
+This fork was created specifically for integration with the [xEndity](https://github.com/kenleejl/xEndity) and [XwangNet](https://github.com/LightningGod7/XwangNet) projects, which requires:

 1. A standardized output structure for firmware analysis
 2. Preservation of extracted files for further analysis